nusagates/tuyul-ninja/readme.md

 3. Run the job manually to test it

 ## Screenshots
+1. Get ideas from Google Suggestion
+2. Get ideas from Google Trends
+3. Save ideas to post draft
-1. Create new job and avaliable jobs
+4. Create new job and avaliable jobs
-2. Job completion histories
+5. Job completion histories

 ## Tutorial
 * [Post Blogger Articles Using Email](https://forum.nusagates.com/threads/post-blogger-articles-using-email.141/)